 Not everyone saves their receipts when they purchase things.
-Others lose or misplace them but are they needed when you need to file for home insurance claims, especially for Total Loss?
+Others lose or misplace them.
+But are they needed when you file home insurance claims, especially for Total Loss?
 Also, what if I don’t have receipts for the insurance claim?

-An actual total loss is when an insured house was destroyed or damaged by a qualified peril to such extent that the house can no longer be habitable and needs to be rebuilt all over again from the ground.
-In this case, more often than not having a totaled house will make your insurance company give you the maximum settlement based on your insurance policy.
+An actual total loss is when an insured house is destroyed or damaged.
+This is a qualified peril because the house can no longer be habitable.
+And it needs to be rebuilt all over again from the ground.
+In this case, more often than not, having a totaled house will give your insurance company the maximum settlement based on your insurance policy.

 The answer is YES!

-Generally, basic homeowners policy requires the insured party to make an inventory of damaged personal property that includes the actual cash value, amount of loss, descriptions, and quantity.
-That and together with the bills, receipts, documents, and proofs to back up the inventory that was presented.
+Generally, basic homeowners policy requires the insured party to inventory damaged personal property.
+This includes the actual cash value, amount of loss, descriptions, and quantity and the bills, receipts, documents, and proofs to back up the presented inventory.

-Moreover, the insured person’s duties include cooperation with the insurance company’s investigation about the total loss claim.
-If the insured failed to cooperate, that can be considered a breach of duty to cooperate and can lead to denial of the said claim.
+Moreover, the insured person’s duties include cooperation with the insurance company’s investigation of the total loss claim.
+If the insured fails to cooperate, that can be considered a breach of duty to cooperate and can lead to denial of the claim.

-What happens if you lost all the receipts?
+What happens if you lose all the receipts?

 Having a Total Loss is mostly, more often than not, caused by severe perils like fire and flood.
-If such perils happened, all your receipts and even documents will most probably be gone together with your house.
+If such perils happened, all your receipts and documents would probably be gone together with your house.
 But you don’t need to worry.
-Generally, there is no rule in homeowners’ insurance policy that a claim will automatically be denied if you cannot present the receipts.
-However, the process may take longer than usual including investigation and examination under oath.
+Generally, there is no rule in the homeowners’ insurance policy that a claim will automatically be denied if you cannot present the receipts.
+However, the process may take longer, including investigation and examination under oath.

-If ever that your insurance provider is still demanding that you have to provide documents or records that you cannot produce, you can ask for assistance.
-Talk to a qualified insurance attorney to know your rights about the situation.
+If ever your insurance provider is still demanding, you must provide documents.
+Or, for records that you cannot produce, you can ask for assistance.
+Talk to a qualified insurance attorney to know your rights to the situation.

 Tips That Are Proven Helpful